com-pas/compas-architecture/technical/GITHUB_ACTIONS.md

 A few points to remember:
 - (1): By default, all actions are triggered on a push action.
-- (2): Only applicable if your repository is depending on our Github Packages.
-  This step creates a custom settings.xml for authenticating for Github Packages.
+- (2): This step creates a custom settings.xml for authenticating for Github Packages.
 For more information, check the [Contributing file](https://github.com/com-pas/contributing/blob/master/CONTRIBUTING.md).
 - (3): This is a default for building a Maven project.
 It may differ in some cases, please feel free to adjust it.